MurrellGroup/SeededAlignment.jl/README.md

 # align heurisitically where no sequences is treated as reference
 seq1_aligned, seq2_aligned = seed_chain_align(seq1,seq2)
 ```
-On the other hand if we have a reference sequence with intact readingframe we have to specify this to the method
+On the other hand if we have a reference sequence with intact reading frame we have to specify this to the method

 ```julia
 using SeededAlignment